Myth 1: The gun show loophole allows anyone to simply buy a gun at any gun show.

 - Universal Background Checks & the “Private” Sale Loophole Policy Summary

-The “Gun Show” Loophole: Fact or Myth? by Fact and Myth
+The “Gun Show” Loophole: Myth or Fact?
+Is it Real? by Fact and Myth